jcallaghan/The-Cookbook/recipes/crispy_beef_with_egg_fried_rice.md

 ---
-issue: 102
-recipe: Crispy beef with egg fried rice
+title: Crispy beef with egg fried rice
-date: 14/01/2021
+date: 2021-01-14T00:00:00
-tags: Stir-fry; Asian; Wok;
 serves: 2
-prep: 15 minutes
+prep_time: 15 minutes
-cook: 5 minutes
+cook_time: 5 minutes
-total: 20 minutes
+total_time: 20 minutes
+issue_id: 102
 issue_link: https://github.com/jcallaghan/The-Cookbook/issues/102
+thumbnail: crispy-beef-with-egg-fried-rice.jpg
+meal_type:
+- main
+tags:
+- stir-fry
+- asian
+- beef
+- chinese
 ---

 # Crispy beef with egg fried rice

+- Serves: 2 servings
-* Prep time: 15 min
+- Prep time: 15 minutes
-* Cook time: 5 min
+- Cook time: 5 minutes
-* Serves: 2 servings
+- Total: 20 minutes

 This one has taken me a while to perfect.
-The trick has been getting a professional wok and cooking the beef in hot oil for long enough.
+The trick for me has been getting a professional wok and cooking the beef in hot oil for long enough in batches.
 It is always one of my favourites when eating Chinese takeout but this recipe leaves you feeling less stodgy.

 ## Ingredients